This is my effort to keep the Slide Rule and the Mechanical Calculator alive.

 To avoid boredom I organize dynamic exhibits, focused in teaching how to use the instruments.

 From 2008 I show every year at Cagliari Festival Scienza, an Italian science fair sponsored by the U.N.E.S.C.O., a brief history of computing.
 The opportunity to try the calculators has made the difference and I have always more than 1,500 visitors.
-The exibits are suspended from 2019 due to other commitements.
+The exibits are now suspended due to other commitements.

 The best compliment I got from a group of young girls who advised everyone: "go to see the old computers, they are so cool".
 An unexpected success for a boring topic